Baselyne-Systems/cdc-platform/README.md

 ### Adding a new transport

-The platform's transport abstraction makes it possible to add new event sources (e.g. Pub/Sub, embedded PG WAL reader) without modifying the core pipeline.
+The platform's transport abstraction makes it possible to add new event sources without modifying the core pipeline.
+See `sources/pubsub/` and `sources/kinesis/` for reference implementations.
 Four protocols must be implemented:

 1. **Add a `TransportMode` variant** — Add the new mode to the `TransportMode` enum in `config/models.py` (e.g. `PUBSUB = "pubsub"`).
 Add any transport-specific config models and update the `PlatformConfig` model validator to enforce requirements for the new mode.